umbraco/UmbracoDocs/Umbraco-Uno/Working-with-Forms/Workflow/index.md

 4. Click ***Configure workflow***.
 5. The pop op window will contain the workflow that currently exists.

 ### Editing the existing workflow

-If you choose an ***empty form*** when setting up a new form, it will come with a Working workflow.
-However, you will have to make a slight change to it before it functions optimally.
+If you choose an ***empty form*** when setting up a new form, it will come with a working workflow.
+You will have to make a slight update to it before it functions optimally.
 This can be done in the configuration menu for workflows.

 1. Click the box ***Send template email to***.